Sevier River: Irrigation

 The first irrigation along the Sevier River was established in the spring of 1850, on the Sanpete County stretch of the river.
 Irrigation in Millard County began in 1859.
 The first storage reservoir in the Sevier basin was Scipio Reservoir, constructed in 1860.
 In 1865 in Sevier County, Mormon settlers dug the Richfield Irrigation Canal in just five weeks using only hand tools.
 Other farming towns were established along the river particularly after the Black Hawk war ended in 1872.
 A more ambitious project was the Tropic Ditch, which diverted water 15 mi from the East Fork of the Sevier River through what is now Bryce Canyon National Park to the town of Tropic.

 Agriculture was made difficult by frequent flooding of the Sevier River.
 In June 1909 heavy snowmelt broke the Gunnison Bend Dam and flooded the town of Deseret under 3 ft of water.
 It was not until about 1912 when the river was finally controlled by major reservoirs upstream.
 The division of water rights became an issue as the population increased, due to limited water supplies during the dry season.
-In one particularly dry year some residents in Milliard County "were so angry they hired a posse in an unsuccessful attempt to remove upstream dams."
+In one particularly dry year some residents in Millard County "were so angry they hired a posse in an unsuccessful attempt to remove upstream dams."
 In 1900 the Higgins Decree established a commission to allocate water in the lower Sevier River.
 The 1936 Cox Decree established allocations for the entire Sevier basin.

 Heavy water use led to the drying up of Sevier Lake as early as 1880; dust blowing off the dry lake bed has become a persistent source of particulate pollution as far as Salt Lake City.
 However, the river and lake can still fill after major floods.
 In the especially wet season of 1982–1983, the melting of a record snowpack overwhelmed the reservoir system which had not been designed for flood control.
 Bridges, roads and diversion structures were washed out, and the DMAD and Gunnison Bend dams were partially breached.
 By May 1984 more than 1.5 million acre feet (1.9 billion m3) of water had flowed into Sevier Lake, temporarily inundating the dry lake bed 35 ft deep.